openconfig/gnsi/credentialz/README.md

 ## Bootstrap / Assumptions

-The `gNSI.credentialz` API allows for changing of the exisitng credentials only, therefore for it to work the credentials should be set up before any of the RPCs are executed.
+The `gNSI.credentialz` API allows for changing of the exisitng credentials.
+Therefore credentials should be set up before credential RPCs are executed.

 The following files are expected to be created during the bootstrap process: